AdobeDocs/analytics.en/help/implement/vars/plugins/numberssuite.md

 /******************************************** END CODE TO DEPLOY ********************************************/
 ```

-## Use the plug-in
+## Use the plug-ins
-When calling any of the Numbers Suite functions (via JavaScript), be sure to pass in the following arguments:

-**For the zeroPad function:**
+The `zeroPad` method uses the following arguments:

-* **num** (required, integer): A whole number to pad (i.e. add zeroes to the beginning per the nod argument's value).
-The code will round down the value of this argument if it contains decimals
+* **num** (required, integer): The number to pad.
+The method rounds down the value of this argument if it contains decimals.
-* **nod** (required, integer): The number of digits to be contained in the final return value.
-If the number to pad has less digits than the number of digits to pad to, then the plug-in will add enough zeroes to the beginning of the "num" argument value to ensure it has the appropriate number of digits
+* **nod** (required, integer): The number of digits in the final return value.
+If the number to pad has less digits than the number of digits to pad to, then the plug-in adds zeroes to the beginning of the `num` argument.

-**For the randomNumber function:**
+The `randomNumber` method uses the following arguments:

-* **nod** (optional, integer): the number of digits in the random number that you want to generate.
-Max value is 17 digits, defaults to 10 digits
+* **nod** (optional, integer): The number of digits in the random number that you want to generate.
+The maximum value is 17 digits.
+The default value is 10 digits.

-**For the twoDecimals function:**
+The `twoDecimals` method uses the following arguments:

-* **val** (required, number): a number (represented by either a string or number object) that you want to round to the nearest hundredth
+* **val** (required, number): A number (represented by either a string or number object) that you want to round to the nearest hundredth.

 ## Returns

-* The **zeroPad** function returns a string equal to the "num" argument but with a specific number of zeroes added to the beginning of its value, which will ensure the return value will have the correct number of digits per the "nod" argument
+* The **zeroPad** method returns a string equal to the `num` argument but with a specific number of zeroes added to the beginning of its value, which ensures that the return value has the correct number of digits.
-* The **randomNumber** function returns a string equal to a random number with the number of digits specified in the "nod" argument
+* The **randomNumber** method returns a string equal to a random number with the desired number of digits.
-* The **twoDecimals** function returns a number object (e.g. float, integer, etc.) rounded to the closest hundredth
+* The **twoDecimals** method returns a number object rounded to the closest hundredth.

-## Cookies
-The Numbers Suite functions do not create or use any cookies.

 ## Example Calls